-- The Companies Act, 1995 to report to you if, in our opinion: - the information given in the Directors' Report is not consistent with the financial statements; - proper returns adequate for our audit have not been received from branches not visited by us; and - if certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report.
+- The Companies Act, 1995 to report to you if, in our opinion: - returns adequate for our audit have not been received from branches not visited by us; and - certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - The Listing Rules to review the statements made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.